Pak ganern game

 Pak Ganern Game is a modern game which has gained popularity in the Philippines.
 The game was derived from the Filipino clap game "Nanay, Tatay", but in Pak Ganern, players need to say "Pak Ganern" instead of "Nanay, Tatay".
 When someone makes a mistake, they are punished as the other players agree.

 Background

-According to anthropologist and professor Felipe Jocano Jr. from the University of the Philippines-Diliman in an interview, a phrase like "pak ganern" appeals to the Pinoy sense of humor.
-He said that “Ganern” came from a Filipino word “ganoon” undergoing rhotic harmony, while “Pak” is “tumpak” though it may also be just an old onomatopoeia for explosions.
-By combining the two words, a different meaning is formed.
-Jocano says this linguistic manner of humbling one's self using humor is very much a Filipino cultural trait.
-And although there is no inherent or absolute meaning to either "pak" or "ganern", speakers of the language can still instantly come up sentence constructions that sound like a winner.
+According to anthropologist and professor Felipe Jocano Jr. from the University of the Philippines Diliman in an interview, a phrase like "pak ganern" appeals to the Filipino sense of humor.
+He said that “Ganern” is from the Tagalog word “ganoón” ("like that") undergoing rhotic harmony, while “pak” is “tumpák” ("correct"), though it may also be an onomatopoeia for an explosion.
+By combining the two words, a different meaning is formed, with Jocano noting this linguistic manner of humbling one's self using humor is a Filipino cultural trait.
+He added though there is no inherent or absolute meaning to either "pak" or "ganern", speakers of the language can still instantly create sentence constructions that sound like a winner.